ravilushqa/gpt-pullrequest-updater/README.md

 ### Description Command

 The usage for the `description` command is similar to the `review` command.
 Replace `review` with `description` in the command above and execute.
-Only difference is that `description` command has extra option `--jira-url` which is used to generate Jira links in the description.
+The only difference is that the `description` command has extra options, `--jira-url` and `--shortcut-url`, which are used to generate Jira or Shortcut links in the description, accordingly.

 ## GitHub Action